Akash-Asok/Kerala-IoT-Challenge/README.md

 # About Me
 Hi,everyone I am A Akash,Currently pursuing B-tech from RIT Kottayam,My field of interests are
 * IoT
-* Chaos theory
 * Compliant mechanisms
 * Robotics

 # Experiment-1 HELLO WORLD LED BLINKING
-Iintoduction to Arduino IDE and Its programming is intended here
+Intoduction to Arduino IDE and its programming is intended here

 ## Components Required
 * Arduino Uno R3 *1